sejarparvez/my-linux-workstation-setup/README.md

 Install the letest version of kitty terminal and make it default terminal.

-Set jetbarin mono as the terminal font.
+I am using jetbarin mono as the terminal font.

 ### kitty config